 The Clyde & Ethel Dickson Domestic Violence Shelter is located on a five-acre site in West Charlotte.
 It offers 80 beds and will provide triage services in addition to longer-term care.

-Participate in Collection Drives for the Shelter
+Participate in Collection Drives

 We are looking for help in the kitchen to prepare, serve and clean up from meals.
 We serve three meals a day to our residents, so lots of teams are needed!